streetmeat/ghostmcp/README.md

  > my theory is that combing an obscure vhs clip, editing the actual username, and sending a url with /username it will create enough intrigue for some click through

 ### example usage
- > deploy a campaign using subagents, pick 10 random users, create personalized videos for each and dm it to them with a custom url.
+ > create a campaign with 10 random users, use the use the campaign video tool to create personalized videos, then deploy subagents to upload and dm in parallel.
  > personalize a video for @username, dm it to them with a silly message.
- > create, list, delete campaigns
+ > list all campaigns, delete x campaign, create a campgain.
- > create a dataset of people in their late 20 to early 30s who follow #nostalgia with a limit of 50 lines.
+ > create a dataset of people with between 100-1000 followers and follow #nostalgia with a limit of 50 lines.
+Check every minute for the dataset until it is delievered, dont do anything else.

 ### quick start
 ```bash